sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 #### How do I start using Entitle?

 - Just type in “/entitle” into a slack message and you can get started with it.

+#### What if there is an incident and I need access?

+- In case of an incident or on-call access request, please submit the access request and then reach out to security via our incident response process outlined [here](../security-incident-response.md#reporting)

 #### Which applications can I request access to via Entitle?